Applicants

 Canadian Competencies

-The requirement for experience in a Canadian environment is assessed using Canadian environment competencies.
+The requirement for experience in a Canadian or equivalent environment is assessed using Canadian environment competencies.
 Previously, Canadian environment experience was demonstrated through a time-based requirement (i.e., at least 12 months in a Canadian environment).

 The eight Canadian environment competencies are: